A Comprehensive Guide to Taxes in Cyprus: Simplified

 Purchase Price (Adjusted for Inflation)

-1. Divide the Inflation Rate in the year of sale by the Inflation Rate in the year of purchase.
-This gives us the inflation adjustment number.
+Because of inflation, you must adjust the purchase price for inflation by dividing the Inflation Rate in the year of sale by the Inflation Rate in the year of purchase.

 Additional Expenses

-Again, you can adjust these expenses to account for inflation to find the inflation-adjusted expenses:
+These can include renovation costs, legal fees and other costs.
+Again, you can adjust these expenses to account for inflation to find the inflation-adjusted expenses with the calculation we used for finding the inflation-adjusted purchase price.

 Lifetime Allowances